FlinkML/flink-jpmml/README.md

 and a *version*.

-> **e.g.** Suppose you have two _ensemble_ models A and B (PMML based) where A has a depth level 10 on width 100 and B depth 5 on width 200, and you desire to have a comparison between them, so likely your can identify `applicationName` SVM and `versions` A and B.
+> **e.g.** Suppose you have two _ensemble_ models A and B (PMML based) where A has a depth level 10 on width 100 and B depth 5 on width 200, and you desire to have a comparison between them, so likely you can identify `applicationName` SVM and `versions` A and B.

 `flink-jpmml` does not store models within its operator state, but related metadata information.